Skip to content

 It’s possible that some users still have the Toast Wallet application on an old device.
 In this case, recovery is possible if you can still remember or find your PIN.

-- Use this PIN to open the wallet
+• Use this PIN to open the wallet

-- Once inside, transfer your XRP to another wallet, like Xaman
+• Once inside, transfer your XRP to another wallet, like Xaman

 If You Have an Encrypted Backup

 Your encrypted wallet backup contains your wallet data, which you can use to restore your account and access your XRP.
-Nonetheless, you need to have the passphrase encrypting the backup for this to work.
+But you need to have the passphrase encrypting the backup for this to work.

-Your passphrase decrypts the backup data.
-If for some reason it doesn’t work, you might have the wrong phrase, and will need the wallet’s recovery phrase to get the correct one.
+If for some reason it doesn’t work, you might have the wrong phrase and will need the wallet’s recovery phrase to get the correct one.
+When you don’t have your recovery phrase, then you’ll need the services of an expert.

 If You Have a Manual Backup